floweredscarf/su25/labs/lab09/index.md

 In the example above, each assignment statement takes one additional step on top of however many steps it took to compute the right-hand side expressions.
-In this case, the first assignment to `a` takes one step to compute `4 * 6` and one more step to assign the result, 24, to the variable `a`. **How many steps does it take to finish the assignment to `b`?**
+In this case, the first assignment to `a` takes one step to compute `4 * 6` and one more step to assign the result, 24, to the variable `a`. **How many more steps does it take to finish the assignment to `b`?**

 Here are some rules about what we count as taking a single step to compute: